Twins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In four games over the last 10 matchups when favored by bookmakers, the Twins have a record of 2-2.
+- In four games over the last 10 matchups when favored by sportsbooks, the Twins have a record of 2-2.

-- When it comes to hitting the over, the Twins and their opponents are 4-5-1 in their last 10 games with a total.

 Read More About This Game